So, is coding dead?

 The tech world never stops moving, and every couple of years somebody swears that “coding is dead”.
 Spoiler: it never is.
 What actually happens is a radical, sometimes uncomfortable, always fascinating transformation.

-AI, multi-agent SPARC tools, and a new set of expectations are reshaping the craft, and why that is worth celebrating rather than fearing.
+AI, multi-agent SPARC tools, and new expectations are reshaping the craft.

 There was a time when writing code felt like machining an engine by hand, line after painstaking line.
 You got brain pain but you were happy.
 Even a tiny to-do item could hide twenty hours of tinkering, and the knowledge you built up made you a prized hire.